-- as a source of inspiration large numbers of items may be viewed, handled and explored in depth, drawn, photographed and filmed - as the focus of a brief for products and projects relating to course work - as an exhibition venue your work can be displayed in relation to the collections and exhibitions and events may be mounted in the museum space studio.
-To see what is available, go to the Plastics Network website (www.plasticsnetwork.org).
+- as a source of inspiration large numbers of items may be viewed, handled and explored in depth, drawn, photographed and filmed - as the focus of a brief for products and projects relating to course work - as an exhibition venue your work can be displayed in relation to the collections and exhibitions and events may be mounted in the museum space

 The Museum is in a purpose built space within the Library, designed with wheelchair access in mind, and has the same opening hours as the rest of the University for the viewing of exhibitions.
-Objects not on display can be borrowed and taken to the
+Objects not on display can be borrowed and taken to the studio.
+To see what is available, go to the MoDiP website (www.modip.ac.uk).